konstantinosalatzas/bdn2csv/README.md

 * plots and saves the graph as a PNG image

-to visualize the BDN terms and their relationships.
+to visualize the BDN terms and the relationships between them.